-Some technology companies like Overproof are offering menu construction tools that facilitate the design of these modern dine-in and take-out menus.
+Some technology companies like Overproof are offering menu construction tools and software that facilitate the design of these modern dine-in and take-out menus.
 Their newest product, Sixdots, provides a cloud-based menu management and design tool that bars and restaurants use to centralize their ingredients and product lists.
 The software also provides a cocktail costing tool that allows restaurants to determine costs per serve and improve returns.

 Sixdots restaurant menu design software and digital menu, ordering, checkout and payment app is available free to bars and restaurants when backed by supplier support, and there are no hidden fees or revenue share.
 To learn more, visit www.sixdotsapp.com.

 How is consumer behavior changing the way menus are curated?